ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 We had a lot of issues with debugging and cached builds.
 When we had issues, it was hard to tell if the problem was with React Native or ViroReact.

-Debugging was a big challenge for us and the react native develop tools don't seem to work well with ViroReact.
+Debugging was a big challenge for us and the react native development tools don't seem to work well with ViroReact.
 The documentation is quite expansive but it was not always up-to-date.

-But aside from that, once we were aware of the dev tools that worked and didn't work, we were able to quickly build an AR application.
+But aside from that, once we were aware of which parts of the dev tools that worked and which ones that didn't work, we were able to quickly build an AR application.

 ## Extra resources
 - [Documentation](https://docs.viromedia.com/docs/viro-platform-overview){:target="_blank" rel="noopener noreferrer"}